IRNAS/pira-smart-firmware/README.md

 All the lines end with linefeed character.

-Additionally, sleep period can be set through UART.
+Additionally, safety off period (s) can be set through UART.
 Value consisted of 4 bytes is expected with LSB byte first.
 These bytes represent OFF period in seconds. \
 Example: \
 Desired OFF period is 2000s \
 Following values should be sent through UART interface to PiRa device in given order (send 0xD0 first): \